OCTOBER is National Cyberbullying Awareness Month.

 - Cyberbullying messages and images can be posted anonymously and distributed quickly to a very wide audience.
 It can be difficult and sometimes impossible to trace the source.

-- Inappropriate or harassing messages, texts, and pictures are extremely difficult to delete after they have been posted or sent.
+- Deleting inappropriate or harassing messages, texts, and pictures is extremely difficult after they have been posted or sent.

 How Can You Prevent Cyberbullying?